PlayFab/CloudScriptSamples/README.md

 4. Installation & Configuration Instructions:
 ----
 * AsynchronousMatchmaker --  Open with Unity3d, Build to PC / Mac / Web.
-* Rewards/CloudScript_Rewards.js -- Upload to a PlayFab title via the game manager > servers > cloud scripts.
-After uploading, you will see the uploaded code in the central pane within the webpage.
+* Rewards/CloudScript_Rewards.js -- Upload it to your title via the PlayFab Game Manager by going to Servers > Cloud Scripts.
+* BasicSample/basic_sample.js -- This is the default Cloud Script which all new titles created in PlayFab will have as Version 1, Revision 1 upon creation.
+If you would like to update a version with this script as a new revision, simply upload it to your title via the PlayFab Game Manager by going to Servers > Cloud Scripts.
+* Photon-Cloud-Integration -- This is a pointer to our repro showing the full [Photon Cloud sample for PlayFab](https://github.com/PlayFab/Photon-Cloud-Integration).

 5. Usage Instructions:
 ----
 * AsynchronousMatchmaker --  Accompanying [blog post](https://www.playfab.com/blog/2015/03/24/creating-turn-based-asynchronous-matchmaker-without-dedicated-server) gives a good overview for learning the major game components.
-* Rewards/CloudScript_Rewards.js -- As with any Cloud Script file, you can trigger any handlers._____ method from [GetCloudScript](https://api.playfab.com/Documentation/Client/method/GetCloudScriptUrl).
+* Rewards/CloudScript_Rewards.js -- As with any Cloud Script file, you can trigger any handlers._____ method from [RunCloudScript](https://api.playfab.com/Documentation/Client/method/RunCloudScript).
+Note that you must first establish the correct URL for your Cloud Script via a call to [GetCloudScriptUrl](https://api.playfab.com/Documentation/Client/method/GetCloudScriptUrl).
+* BasicSample/basic_sample.js -- As with any Cloud Script file, you can trigger any handlers._____ method from [RunCloudScript](https://api.playfab.com/Documentation/Client/method/RunCloudScript).
+Note that you must first establish the correct URL for your Cloud Script via a call to [GetCloudScriptUrl](https://api.playfab.com/Documentation/Client/method/GetCloudScriptUrl).
+* Photon-Cloud-Integration -- Please see the [Photon Cloud sample for PlayFab](https://github.com/PlayFab/Photon-Cloud-Integration).

 6. Troubleshooting:
 ----